sarfraznawaz2005/whatspup/README.md

 NOTE: `USERNAME` is supposed to be a person with whom you have already initiated a conversation in whatsapp.
 In other words, we use a selector to click that user's name from conversations list.

+If `USERNAME` contains space, you should specify it in double quotes instead like: `node chat.js Foo Bar`

 ## Options ##

 You can set various options in `config.js` file.